-This workout is based on my 16 years of weight lifting experience, 14 year personal training career, and highly effective for adults of every fitness level, including beginners!
+This workout and exercise program is based on my 17 years of weight lifting experience, 15 year personal training career, and highly effective for adults of every fitness level, including beginners!
 This workout routine has helped hundreds of adults start and enjoy healthier lifestyles!
 Now it is your turn to learn!

 This full body workout helps you achieve the following: